 How to make Roasted Poblano Corn Dip

 - Step 1: Roast the veggies.
 Remove the top of the poblano peppers and slide them in half length-wise, then remove their seeds.
 Add them onto a baking sheet along with the 2 cobs of corn and the quartered onion.
-Drizzle 1 tbsp olive oil over top and bake in a preheated 450℉ oven for 20-25 minutes.
+Drizzle 1 tablespoon olive oil over top and bake in a preheated 450℉ oven for 20-25 minutes.

 - Step 2: Chop the veggies.
 Once your veggies are done roasting in the oven, dice the poblano peppers and onions, and remove the corn from the cob.